AkintolaRichard/API-Development-and-Documentation-project/README.md

 Udacity, Coach Caryn, Richard Akintola

 ## Acknowledgements
-The the Project Reviewers, the awesome team at Udacity, and all of the students, soon to be full stack extraordinaires!
+The Project Reviewers, the awesome team at Udacity, and all of the students, soon to be full stack extraordinaires!